samwilson/kohana_webdb/guide/webdb.about.md

 The `permissions` table schema:

     CREATE TABLE IF NOT EXISTS `permissions` (
-        `id`            int(5)       NOT NULL PRIMARY KEY AUTO_INCREMENT, `database_name` varchar(65)  NOT NULL DEFAULT '*' COMMENT 'A single database name, or an asterisk to denote all databases.', `table_name`    varchar(65)  NOT NULL DEFAULT '*' COMMENT 'A single table name, or an asterisk to denote all tables.', `column_names`  text  COMMENT 'A comma-delimited list of table columns, or an asterisk to denote all columns.', `where_clause`  varchar(200) DEFAULT NULL COMMENT 'The SQL WHERE clause to use to determine row-level access.', `permission`    enum('*','Select','Insert','Update','Delete','Import','Export') NOT NULL DEFAULT '*' COMMENT 'The permission that is being assigned (the asterisk denotes all).', `identifier`    varchar(65)  NOT NULL DEFAULT '*' COMMENT 'A single database name, or asterisk to denote ALL databases.'
+        `id`            int(5)        NOT NULL PRIMARY KEY AUTO_INCREMENT, `database_name` varchar(65)   NOT NULL DEFAULT '*' COMMENT 'A single database name, or an asterisk to denote all databases.', `table_name`    varchar(65)   NOT NULL DEFAULT '*' COMMENT 'A single table name, or an asterisk to denote all tables.', `column_names`  varchar(1000) NOT NULL DEFAULT '*' COMMENT 'A comma-delimited list of table columns, or an asterisk to denote all columns.', `where_clause`  varchar(200)  NULL DEFAULT NULL COMMENT 'The SQL WHERE clause to use to determine row-level access.', `permission`    enum('*','Select','Insert','Update','Delete','Import','Export') NOT NULL DEFAULT '*' COMMENT 'The permission that is being assigned (the asterisk denotes all).', `identifier`    varchar(65)   NOT NULL DEFAULT '*' COMMENT 'A single database name, or asterisk to denote ALL databases.'
     ) COMMENT 'User permissions on databases, tables, and/or rows.';

 ## Other Features